JessieYang000/Operating-System/Practicum2/homework/README.md

 - Multiple Clients(keep server running and no need to start the client)
     - `./concurrent_test.sh`
     This script launches two clients:
         - The first client writes a large file to the server.
         - The second client attempts to read the same file concurrently (and should wait if necessary due to file locks).
+- Permissions(a file created as read-only could not be modified, but still can be read from)
+    - valid: `rfs WRITE data/localfoo.txt permission/foo.txt R-ONLY`
+    - valid: `rfs WRITE data/localfoo.txt permission/foo.txt`
+    - valid: `rfs RM permission/foo.txt`
+    - valid: `rfs GET permission/foo.txt data/permission.txt`